Noise-robust proofs of quantum network nonlocality: Background

 Known proofs of quantum nonlocality for the triangle network are of two types.
-The first are distributions that can be viewed as a clever embedding of a standard Bell test (e.g. CHSH) on the triangle network without inputs.
-The initial construction was derived by Fritz \cite{Fritz_2012}; see also \cite{Fraser,Weilenmann_2018,supic,Boreiri2023}.
+The first are distributions that can be viewed as a clever embedding of a standard Bell test (e.g. CHSH) on the triangle network without inputs \cite{Fritz_2012}.
+The idea is to distribute effective inputs via two classical sources.
+Each party will broadcast the received inputs via their output.
+The third source distributes the entangled state as in the usual Bell test.
+See also \cite{Fraser,Weilenmann_2018,supic,Boreiri2023} for more examples.
 For this class of distributions, noise-robust methods have been recently developed \cite{Chaves2021}, leading to a first experiment \cite{Polino2023}.
-Due to their connection with standard Bell tests, these distributions can be implemented without the need of any entangled measurements.
-Hence the nonlocality of these distributions originates solely from the use of an entangled state.
+Due to their connection with standard Bell tests, these distributions can be implemented without the need for any entangled measurements.
+Hence, the nonlocality of these distributions originates solely from the use of an entangled state.

 In contrast, there exist quantum distributions on the triangle network based on the judicious combination of entangled states and measurements, as first shown by Renou and colleagues \cite{Renou_2019}.
 It was recently shown that this distribution requires in fact the use of entangled measurements \cite{Sekatski2023}, hence demonstrating genuine network quantum nonlocality \cite{Supic2022}.
-So far, these nonlocality proofs are essentially restricted to an ideal noiseless scenario see e.g. \cite{Renou_2019,renou2022network,Abiuso2022,Boreiri2023,Pozas2023}).
+So far, these nonlocality proofs are essentially restricted to an ideal noiseless scenario; see e.g. \cite{Renou_2019,renou2022network,Abiuso2022,Boreiri2023,Pozas2023}.
 That is, they consider a setting where the shared states $\rho^{\xi}$ are pure and the local measurements $\{E_{YY'}^{x}\}$ are projective.
 However, these proofs no longer apply when any realistic amount of noise is included\footnote{Note the semi-analytical methods of inflation \cite{wolfe2019inflation} can detect a specific instance of the RGB4 distribution, but the resulting noise-robustness is around $10^{-7}$ for white noise at the sources, so irrelevant from any practical perspective.}.
 On the other hand, numerical analysis based on machine learning suggests that the nonlocality of these quantum distributions is in fact robust to noise \cite{krivachy_neural_2020}, up to $\approx 10 \%$ white noise at the sources for some instances of the RGB4 distribution.
 Deriving noise-robust analytical proofs is therefore an important open problem, which we address in this work.